Setting the Record Straight About Several Myths About Pilates

 The #1 Pilates Myth – It’s Just for Women

-It’s understandable why this myth has taken hold.
+It’s understandable why this myth is so persistent.
 Class participants are mostly women.
 So are instructors and Pilates gym owners.
 But a closer look at the Pilates world reveals that though Pilates attracts more women, women are not the focus.
-In fact, at the pro sports level there are probably more men than women since it’s an important part of the conditioning program for football, baseball, basketball, golf and hockey players.
+In fact, at the pro sports level there are probably more men than women since it’s an important part of the conditioning program for nearly every elite athlete in football, baseball, basketball, golf, and hockey.

 “Since I’ve done Pilates, I’m much better looking and 4 feet taller,” says Rich Beem, 2002 PGA Champion.
 “Seriously, I’m now so stretched out and have such great posture that I look and feel like a different person.”

 Basketball star Jason Kidd says, “Pilates has made me quicker, more explosive,”